 Stormwater can pick up pollution from factories and businesses.
 Those contaminants are carried into waterways and harm fish and other aquatic life.
 The Industrial Stormwater General Permit (ISGP) helps industrial facilities comply with federal regulations that reduce pollution.
 We require most industrial sites in Washington to monitor, measure, and reduce stormwater pollution leaving their site.

-The current permit went into effect Jan.
-2, 2015, and expires Dec.
-31, 2019.
+The current permit went into effect on Jan.
+1, 2020 and expires Dec.
+31, 2024.

 Current permit and related documents

 Current applications and forms, and historic permit documents

 For Permittees in the following cities and counties: